axelerant/engg-handbook/content/docs/common-areas/backups.md

 ## Importance of taking the backup of your site

-These are some of the alarming cases that can be mitigated if the site resources are regularly backed up -
+These are some of the alarming cases that can be mitigated if the site resources are regularly backed up:

 - Incorrect database updates after a release.
 - Accidental content deletion.